d1c/stock-analysis/README.md

 ### VBA Execution Times: Original Script Compared to Refactored Script

-In this section, we will look at and discuss the perfomance of the original VBA script to the refactored VBA script.
+In this section, we look at the perfomance of the original VBA script to the refactored VBA script.
 Shown below, the original version of the VBA script ran the analysis in approximately 0.45 to 0.46 seconds.

 ![2017 Original Code Run Time](/Resources/VBA_Challenge_2017_Original_Code.png)
 ![2018 Original Code Run Time](/Resources/VBA_Challenge_2018_Original_Code.png)